SimonAmable/MySuccessAutomation/README.md

     *   Enter your Carleton University MySuccess password as a string.
     *   **Example:** `CARLETON_PASSWORD: "your_password"`
 *   **`GOOGLE_API_KEY`**:
     *   Enter your Google API key as a string.
 This is used for accessing Google's AI services (Gemini). (this is pretty much just OPENAI's chatgpt but its COMPLETELY FREE for a api key as oposed to open ai.
-If you have a OPENAI api key or prefer to wish that please leave GOOGLE_API_KEY blank and uncomment the OPENAI_API_KEY in the super_duper_secrets.yaml file)
+If you have a OPENAI api key or prefer to wish that please leave GOOGLE_API_KEY blank and uncomment/fill the OPENAI_API_KEY in the super_duper_secrets.yaml file)
     *   You can obtain a free API key by signing up here: [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey)
     *   **Example:** `GOOGLE_API_KEY: "your_api_key"`